 You are free to use our New Brunswick map for educational and commercial uses.
 Attribution is required.
 How to attribute?

 About the map

 New Brunswick is part of the Maritimes and is one of the four Atlantic provinces.
 It borders Quebec, Nova Scotia, and Maine with the Bay of Fundy in the south and the Gulf of St. Lawrence in the northeast.
-New Brunswick is the third-smallest province in size and population, after Newfoundland & Labrador and Prince Edward Island.
+New Brunswick is the third-smallest province in size and population.

 It was one of the four original provinces (along with Nova Scotia, Ontario, and Quebec) when Canada became a country in 1867.
 It’s the only province with both French and English as its official languages.